sodazone/ocelloids-sdk/README.md

 * **Composable Reactive Streams** — Easily source, transform, and react to blockchain data using composable reactive streams.
 * **Powerful Query Operators** — Data filtering with integrated operators that support complex queries in the Mongo query language, including support for big numbers and advanced features such as dynamic queries.
 * **Flexible Type Conversions** — Seamlessly convert data into a terse queryable format.
-* **Extended Context Types** — Extends the base generic events and existrincs with contextual information such as position in block, block number, position in extrinsic, &c.
+* **Extended Context Types** — Extends the base generic events and existrincs with contextual information such as position in block, block number, position in extrinsic, etc.
 * **Abstraction of Common Patterns** — Simplify development and reduce boilerplate code by abstracting common patterns such as utility batch calls.
 * **Multi-Chain Support** — Interact with multiple networks.
 * **Pallet Use Cases** — Components designed for specific pallet use cases, such as tracking calls and events from the contracts pallet.

 ## Usage

+### Example: Filtering Balance Transfer Events

 Here's an example showcasing the usage of Ocelloids to filter out balance transfer events above a certain amount: